search icon

 • There must be fewer than 100 owners.

-The small business taxes around S corporations can get complicated, so it’s wise to consult a qualified tax professional for guidance or use our S corporation filing service.
+The small business taxes around S corporations can get complicated, so it’s wise to consult a qualified tax professional for guidance or use ZenBusiness’ S corporation filing service.

 What is a sole proprietorship?

-sole proprietorship may be the simplest type of business you can create; you’re not required to file any paperwork with the state to be a sole proprietor.
+sole proprietorship may be the simplest type of business an entrepreneur can create; usually, new business owners aren’t required to file any paperwork with the state to become a sole proprietor.
 With a sole proprietorship, a single person writes the business plan and then forms, owns, manages, and controls the business.
-This means that all profits come directly to you, but you’re also responsible for all losses.
+This means that all profits come directly to the owner, but they’re also personally responsible for all losses.

 Benefits of a sole proprietorship